WesselvanDam/website/content/portfolio/aegee-leiden-videos/index.md

 {{< youtube RLjWGl8kmU8 >}}

 This one I made two years after my board term, but I still wanted to share it here.
 It is an aftermovie of the summer trip that AEGEE-Leiden organized in 2022.
 We went to the Baltic States, and since we had quite a lot of footage, I decided to make this video.
 Here, too, I tried to time the transitions to the music.
 It's a simple video, but I think it captures the atmosphere of the trip well.

+## Conclusion
+It's projects like these that made me comfortable using Premiere Pro and After Effects.
+It was sufficient to land a small job editing video's remotely for [Lyceo](https://www.lyceo.nl/) when I was [studying abroad in Stockholm](/career/exchange-in-stockholm/).
+From time to time, these skills come in handy, both in my professional and personal life.